 Use these API operations to work with instance configurations:

-Instance pools give you the ability to provision and create multiple Compute instances based off of the same instance configuration, within the same region.
+Instance pools let you create multiple Compute instances from the same instance configuration, within the same region.
 They also enable integration with other services, such as the Load Balancing service and IAM service, making it easier to manage groups of instances.

 You create an instance pool using an existing instance configuration.
 For steps, see Creating an Instance Pool.

-You can automatically adjust the number of instances in an instance pool based on performance metrics such as CPU utilization.
+You can automatically adjust the number of instances in an instance pool based on performance metrics or a schedule.
 To do this, you enable autoscaling for the instance pool.
 For background information and steps, see Autoscaling.